Huaqiangbei: What Foreigners Actually Get Scammed On (and How to Not)

 Huaqiangbei is safe for tourists but not scam-free.
 Common risks include counterfeit electronics, inflated tourist prices, and bait-and-switch on phones.
 Here's a floor-by-floor guide based on 200+ tours we've led through these buildings.

-Is Huaqiangbei Safe for Tourists?
+Is Huaqiangbei Safe for Foreign Tourists?

 The 5 Most Common Scams (and How to Avoid Each)